Aniezka/xfact-fever/README.md

 ## Contact

-For questions about the outputs or methodology:
+For any questions or collaboration:
-**Hanna Shcharbakova** - Saarland University, aniezka.sherbakova@gmail.com
+- **Hanna Shcharbakova** - Saarland University, aniezka.sherbakova@gmail.com